Straight to the Point

 - Peanut Butter Test: For our second test, we made peanut butter in each blender with two cups of roasted, unsalted peanuts.
 On models with variable speeds, we blended the peanut butter first at medium speed, while agitating the contents with the tamper, for 30 seconds.
 (Models with just two speeds were tested first on low).
 After 30 seconds, the consistency of the peanut butter was evaluated, then blended for an additional 10 seconds.

-- UX Observations: Of course, we considered user experience and design.
+- Usability and Cleanup Tests: Of course, we considered user experience and design.
 Handling, the blender's controls, and ease of cleanup were all evaluated.
-We also measured in decibels, using a sound decibel meter, how loud each Vitamix was and took note of its price.
+We cleaned the blender jars many times throughout testing, too.

 Here's what you need to know about each Vitamix blender to help you decide which one's (mostly) ideal for your kitchen.